tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 9th**
+Morning: Can we get animated cursors published today?
+Trouble is I can't get the screencapture on stream, I think I can only do it in a separate Hyprland session.
+Or what if I boot up a linux VM?
+Evening: Good progress just tidying up the animated cursor code.
+Pushed a WIP branch.
+And made a list of the remaining things to do.

 📅 **July 8th**
 Afternoon: Want to take a break from exploring the Browsh rewrite, I posted my screenshotting problem in a bunch of places: https://github.com/browsh-org/browsh/issues/551 So whilst that gets thought about I want to see if I can get animated cursors working in Tattoy.
 Will follow Ghostty's lead for config default shaders etc.
 Evening: Very successful day getting shaders working 💪 Here are the things I want to tweak: